-The Adopt A Highway Program gives local citizens
+The Adopt-A-Highway Program gives local citizens an opportunity

 throughout Citrus County.

 - Any interested group of people can volunteer to keep a section of roadway at least two miles long clear of litter with regular cleanups.

 - If a new group is forming, the members should meet, choose a coordinator and select the roadways they are interested in adopting.

 - Group coordinators are chosen by the group to be the contact person between the county and the organization.

 - The volunteer organizations promise to clean the road at least four times a year for two years.